 Video Game Emulators

-MacScene.net contains all the available video game emulators for Mac!
-It has a pretty active commnity, too. • You might also want to check Bannister.org because that guy alone made the majority of the available video game emulators for Mac.
+If you're not happy with OpenEmu or prefer standalone emulators, you can download all of them from the #1 website for video game emulation on OSX, MacScene.net!
+It has a pretty active community, too. • You might also want to check Bannister.org because that guy alone made the majority of the available video game emulators for Mac.
 In other words, he's like the father of video game emulation on OSX. • For some reason, MacScene.net doesn't have a PS1 emulator posted.
-So to download one, go here: PCSX-Reloaded. • Also make sure to check out OpenEmu, a popular multi-system emulator with a great graphical front-end.
+The best PS1 emulator on Mac is DuckStation.
+PCSX-Reloaded is a close second.

 The easiest way to install video game emulators is to first install the Software Center (if you haven't already).
 There are plenty of videos on YouTube showing you how.
 Once installed, simply do a search for emulators to bring up the full list.
 Most of the emulators should work.
 Depending on your system and setup, some may not work.
 To install video game emulators manually without the Software Center requires a bit more than a beginner's understanding of Linux.
 YouTube is definitely your friend if you want to learn more about this.
 There are some really helpful videos out there, like this one: How to Create a Retro Gaming System with Ubuntu.
-Have you heard of the ultra affordable Raspberry PI?
-You can easily turn it into a RetroPie: How to setup a RetroPie.
+Have you heard of the ultra-affordable Raspberry PI?
+You can easily turn it into a RetroPie: How to set up a RetroPie.
 So for $35 US you'd have the ultimate video game emulation system!